 In the moments before his death, the 27-year-old Captain Wolfe was at the vanguard of a British army that defended an empire upon which the sun never set; an empire that continued to flourish around the world.
+Certainly, Howe's forces dealt with some humiliation earlier that spring in New Jersey, but that was behind them now.
 In September, 1777, the British were winning the war against their wayward American brethren.
-The King's forces occupied New York City, Burgoyne was making progress towards Albany, and Howe was about to take Philadelphia - the seat of the rebellion.
+The King's forces occupied New York City, Burgoyne was still making progress towards Albany, and Howe was about to take Philadelphia - the seat of the rebellion.
 There was much for a British army Captain in the late 18th century to be proud of.

 What William Wolfe would never know, however, was that the conquest of Philadelphia was a Pyrrhic victory with little strategic significance, especially after the escape of the Continental Congress to York.
-And neither Wolfe, nor anybody at the time, could have known that this was the fall before the winter of Washington's Valley Forge encampment, where the Continental Army transformed itself into a disciplined fighting force with confidence and strength enough to put the British Lion on the run; chasing it completely from the thirteen colonies when the Treaty of Paris was signed six Septembers after Paoli.
-Wolfe's bones no longer lay within the British realm, but beneath foreign soil, destined it seemed to lie in a remote churchyard, quietly forsaken, with never a proper Christian burial.
+And neither Wolfe nor anybody at the time could have known that this was the fall before the winter of Washington's Valley Forge encampment, where the Continental Army transformed itself into a disciplined fighting force with confidence and strength enough to put the British Lion on the run; chasing it completely from the thirteen colonies when the Treaty of Paris was signed six Septembers after Paoli, which suddenly left Wolfe's bones no longer within the British realm, but beneath foreign soil, destined it seemed to lie in a remote churchyard, quietly forsaken, with never a proper Christian burial.